 That being said, the lifespan of a Ford 5.4 V8 may not always be trouble free.
 Owners of vehicles with these engines may run into a handful of issues during their ownership (I’ve listed out some of the most common problems below).

 This isn’t necessarily unique to the Ford 5.4 V8.
-Engine issues frequently pop up in a variety of models.
-Most drivers (including myself) would be happy to get over 200,000 miles from an engine.
-Even if there are a few hiccups during its lifespan.
+For example, the life expectancy of the Ford V10 is limited by the same issues as the 5.4 L. That being said, most drivers (including myself) would be happy to get over 200,000 miles from an engine, even if there are a few hiccups along the way.

-Long story short: while the Ford 5.4 V8 may not be the most reliable engine, it has an above-average lifespan if it’s treated well with proper maintentence.
+Long story short: while the Ford 5.4 V8 may not be the most reliable engine, it has an above-average lifespan if it’s treated well with proper maintenance.

 Common Ford 5.4 L engine problems